 - I find on average that a five gallon batch of homebrew yields approximately 48 12-ounce bottles, or two cases of beer.

-- For truly cheap macrobrewed beer, say Pabst Blue Ribbon, I think you can buy it for about $14 per case, or $28 for two.
+- For truly cheap macrobrewed beer, say Pabst Blue Ribbon, I think you can buy it for about $14 per case, depending on sales, or $28 for two.

 Looking at this breakdown, it becomes immediately clear that buying beer by the six-pack is a ridiculously expensive way to go if you’re looking to cut back and save money.
 To do that, you need to look at buying in bulk—in other words, by the case.